Develop these skills and learn the lead guitar like a pro!

 14. Playing with others

-Once you have got a basic understanding of most or all of the guitar skills mentioned above, start finding fellow musicians to play with.
+Once you have a basic understanding of most or all of the guitar skills mentioned above, start finding fellow musicians to play with.

-It’s not only fun, but also a great learning experience.
+It’s not only fun but also a great learning experience, which will further improve your other guitar skills.

-That said, this should not replace the time you should be spending practicing on your own.
+That said, this should not replace the time you spend practicing on your own.
 Develop your skills by yourself, then try them out with your friends.

-The amount of guitar skills mentioned here may seem overwhelming.
+The number of guitar skills mentioned here may seem overwhelming.

 While skills 1–3 should be mastered as soon as possible, the other skills will just grow with you every time you practice.

-I suggest that you work on these guitar skills simultaneously, since what you will gain in one will automatically rub over the others.
+I suggest that you work on these guitar skills simultaneously since what you gain in one will automatically rub over the others.

-For instance, the more scales, arpeggios and phrasing techniques you know, the better you can improvise.
-On the other hand, when you’re improvising, you’re reinforcing and using in practice those skills.
+For instance, the more scales, arpeggios, and phrasing techniques you know, the better you can improvise.
+On the other hand, when you’re improvising, you’re reinforcing and putting into practice those skills.

 The more skills you have, the better you can play other people’s music, and the sooner you can create your own.

 You may consider giving a donation, by which you will be helping a songwriter achieve his dreams.
 Each contribution, no matter how small, will make a difference.